-Johnson & Johnson Covid-19 vaccine is 66% effective in global trial, but 85% effective against severe disease, company says - Local News 8
+Johnson & Johnson COVID-19 vaccine is 66% effective in global trial, but 85% effective against severe disease, company says - Local News 8

-Johnson & Johnson’s Covid-19 single-shot vaccine was shown to be 66% effective in preventing moderate and severe disease in a global Phase 3 trial, but 85% efficacy against severe disease, the company announced Friday.
+Johnson & Johnson’s COVID-19 single-shot vaccine was shown to be 66% effective in preventing moderate and severe disease in a global Phase 3 trial, but 85% effective against severe disease, the company announced Friday.

 The vaccine was 72% effective against moderate and severe disease in the US, the company said.